quiltt/quiltt-js/ECMAScript/core/README.md

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE.md) file for more information.

+## Contributing

 For information on how to contribute to this project, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-By moving the development guidelines to a CONTRIBUTING.md file, it allows you to provide more detailed instructions on how to contribute, including information on setting up a development environment, running tests, coding guidelines, and submitting pull requests.